When making the decision to become an entrepreneur, the first question that often comes to mind is: “What business should I start?”

 - So You Want to Open a Profitable Child Care Center

-5. Handcrafted Items.
-Hand crafted items have been given a huge boost with the popularity of online auctions, giving handicraft enthusiasts and business owners a wider venue for their products.
-EBay.com has allowed handicraft makers and easier and wider way to reach the market, but it is Etsy.com that has really opened spurred the market for handcrafted items.
+Handcrafted items have been given a huge boost with the popularity of online auctions, giving handicraft enthusiasts and business owners a wider venue for their products.
+EBay.com has allowed handicraft makers and an easier and wider ways to reach the market, but it is Etsy.com that has really opened spurred the market for handcrafted items.
 Etsy.com is a dedicated marketplace for handcrafted items, where sellers pay as low as $0.20 fee for an item for a four months exposure on the site.

 If you are making crafts now, think about kicking your hobby into a higher gear and turn it into a profit-generating endeavor.
 Depending on your craft, you can sell your crafts retail, wholesale, or one-of-a-kind in fairs, online auction sites, bazaars, boutiques as well as mail-order catalogs, gift shops and department stores.